omarfarids/vue-dashboard-template/README.md

    1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette
    2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

+# Vue Structure

+## Description

+This project serves as a foundation for building modern web applications using Vue.js.
+It includes a preconfigured setup with useful features such as hot reloading, bundling, and linting.

+## UI Component Libraries

+This project utilizes the following UI component libraries:

+- [DaisyUI](https://daisyui.com/): A lightweight and modular UI component library for Vue.js applications.
+It provides a set of customizable components that can be easily integrated into your project.

+- [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that allows you to rapidly build custom user interfaces.
+Tailwind CSS provides a comprehensive set of pre-designed utility classes that can be used to style your components.

+## State Management

+This project uses Piania as the state management library.
+Piania provides a simple and scalable way to manage the application state in Vue.js applications.

+## Form Handling

+For form handling, this project utilizes Vee-Validate.
+Vee-Validate is a flexible form validation library that helps you validate and handle form inputs in a Vue.js application.

+## Data Fetching

+This project uses Vue-Query for data fetching.
+Vue-Query is a powerful data-fetching library that simplifies the process of fetching, caching, and updating data in your Vue.js application.

+## Folder Structure

+The project follows a standard folder structure for organizing your code:

+├── src
+│ ├── constants -> any constants are global
+│ │ └── index.ts -> global constants
+│ │ └── types.ts -> global types
+│ │
+│ ├── components -> global components like buttons, inputs
+│ │ └── index.ts -> export all components
+│ │ └── types.ts -> types of global components
+│ │
+│ ├── helpers -> global functions like date formatting
+│ │
+│ ├── composables -> custom composables
+│ │
+│ ├── layouts
+│ │
+│ ├── modules -> like users, authentication
+│ │
+│ ├── router -> config of router
+│ │
+│ ├── store -> globbal state managment
+│ │
+│ ├── styles -> global styles
+│ │
+│ ├── setupAxios -> axios interceptor